fsuri/Basil_SOSP21_artifact/README.md

 - libuv1-dev
 You may install them directly using:
 - `sudo apt install libsodium-dev libgflags-dev libssl-dev libevent-dev libevent-openssl-2.1-6 libevent-pthreads-2.1-6 libboost-all-dev libuv1-dev`
+- If using Ubuntu 20, use `sudo apt install libevent-openssl-2.1-7 libevent-pthreads-2.1-7` instead for openssl and pthreads.

 In addition, you need to install the following libraries from source:
 - [googletest-1.10](https://github.com/google/googletest/releases/tag/release-1.10.0)